 The C&O Canal at 30th Street.
-The Canal was a project dreamed up by George Washington and he saw it as the Nation’s Gateway to the West.
+The Canal was a project set in motion up by George Washington.
+He saw it as the Nation’s Gateway to the West.
 It stretches up to Cumberland, Maryland and I have done the trip by bicycle (The Washington Post) and by car (National Geographic Traveler).
-Ironically, by time the Canal was finished, the majority of the cargo carried was coal for the train which ran parallel to it and eventually put it out of business.
+Ironically, by time the Canal was finished, the majority of the cargo carried was coal for the train which ran parallel to it and quickly put it out of business.

 In the early fifties, there was talk of turning the Canal into a highway.
 Thankfully, Justice Douglas took up the cause and walked the entire length a couple of times (challenging reporters to do the same).
 He eventually brought enough publicity and public pressure to put it under the protection of the National Park Service.
 It’s 184 miles and has little elevation so worth a few days.
 There are six pages devoted to the Georgetown stretch of the Canal in DC PHOTO BOOK.